aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 For multi-node setups, replication slots from the primary are synchronized to the standbys periodically.
 At regular time intervals

-* Dependencies for newly-created slots are installed in the corresponding databases (currently, every 30 seconds)
+* Dependencies for newly-created slots are installed in the corresponding databases (currently, every 30 seconds).
+  When the new slot is created on a database and we want to re-create this slot on a standby, we use a functionality from the ``aiven_extras`` extension, which needs to be installed in the database.
+Therefore, every 30 seconds there is a job checking that this extension is installed on the databases with logical replication slots.
-* Positions (``confirmed_flush_lsn``) of the slots are synchronized on the primary and the standbys.
+* Positions (``confirmed_flush_lsn``) of the slots are synchronized between the primary and the standbys.

-At the time when a failover to a standby occurs, the standby already has active replication slots with fairly up-to-date positions from the primary (with a possible 5-second delay).
+When a failover to a standby occurs, the standby node already has active replication slots with an up-to-date (maximum 5-second delay) positions from the primary.

 .. warning::

     * In case of uncontrolled failover, slots created up to 30 seconds before the failover might be lost.
-    * The position of recovered replication slots might be up to several seconds older than on the original primary, therefore when re-connecting to PG and reading from replication slots it's recommended to use start positions known to the client until which the data was already received, otherwise client might receive duplicate entries.
+    * Position of recovered replication slots might be up to several seconds older than on the original primary.
+Therefore, when re-connecting to PostgreSQL and reading from replication slots, it's recommended to use start positions known to the client until which the data was already received.
+Otherwise, the client might receive duplicate entries.